lorenzo-massa/SmartTourism-Image-Recognition-Android/Python/guides/Florence/Cattedrale Duomo/English/guide.md

 <!-- Use the following commented lines to include monument coordinates and attributes (leave empty lines if the monument has no additional info)
 43.7733076894411 11.25601920841498
 Religious Monument, Church
-accessibility, guided tours, art, architecture Brunelleschi's masterpiece
+accessible, guided tours, art, architecture Brunelleschi's masterpiece
  -->